 The first chapter titled “Arjuna Vishada Yoga” (Arjuna’s spiritual conversion through sorrow) depicts Arjuna’s grief.

 The Kurukshetra war is about to begin.
-The two armies are facing each other and the great warriors blow their conch shell horns again and again announcing the start of the war.
+The two armies are facing each other and the great warriors blow their conch shells announcing the start of the war.
 In this charged atmosphere Arjuna tells Krishna

 O Achyuta!
 Please station my chariot between the two armies so that I may have a view, on the eve of this battle, of all those standing ready to fight, and learn who all are the persons with whom I have to contend.

 Stationed in his chariot between the two armies, he finds on both sides kith and kin and venerated persons like teachers and grandfathers standing ready to kill one another for the sake of power.
 The frightful consequences of a fratricidal war dawn on him in all vividness.
 The first chapter is almost entirely a narration of Arjuna’s confusion, pain and agony.
 It defines the problem statement of the Gita.

 Seeings these relatives standing eager to join battle my limbs are giving way, my mouth is parching.
 I am trembling.
 My bow is slipping from my hands.
 My skin is burning.
 I find it impossible to stand firm , and my mind is reeling.

 O Janardhana!
 Even if these people with their intelligence overpowered by greed do not see any evil in the decay of families any sin in the persecution of friends, why should not we, who are aware of the evil of such decay of families, learn to desist from that sin.

 A war weariness and world weariness together comes upon him with dramatic suddenness.
 Under their impact he forgets all his social and family obligations, and wants to take up an ascetics life instead of indulging in what he conceives to be a senseless carnage under the guise of duty.
 He becomes a pacificst and a quietist all of a sudden.